Perhaps you don't give computer eye strain much thought, but once it starts to bother you, it's difficult to ignore.

 2. Check the lighting in your space

-Even though it can seem paradoxical, less light in your workspace is really better for your eyes when using a computer.
-Close your drapes and use less fluorescent lighting in the office so that it isn't overly bright.
+Even though it can seem paradoxical, less light in your workspace is better for your eyes when using a computer.
+Close your drapes and use less fluorescent lighting in the office so it isn't overly bright.

 3. Frequently check your eyes